 Panfry: Cooking food in a pan that has just a small amount of fat vs. deep fry which has larger unhealthy amounts of fat.
 Meats are cooked in a small amount of oil/butter over medium-high heat.

 Parboil: Parboiling means to boil until partially cooked.
 Normally food that’s been parboiled is completed by another cooking method.
 This is very useful technique for stir-fries because the various ingredients have different cooking times.
 So, for example, if you parboil the broccoli for your stir-fry, you’ll be able to add it last and have it cooked in no time.

 Poach: Poaching is a method of gently cooking poultry, eggs, fish or fruit by simmering it in a liquid until it’s cooked.
+A moist-heat cooking method that is preferred for delicate foods.
 The secret to poaching poultry and meat is to keep the heat low and to not allow the water to come to a boil.
 With eggs, on the other hand, you should bring the water to a boil, turn the heat off and then add the eggs.
 Pro-tip: to keep the eggs whites in tact, add a bit of vinegar to the water.

 When you see those recipes that call for a few cups of diced cooked chicken, just use this method to cook the chicken quickly for the recipe.
 Use chicken broth instead of water and the chicken will turn out perfectly.

 Puree: to blend food so it turns paste like.